OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 1. who can access a Space?
 1. what can a user do within a Space?

-If you're Barry administering ODCM, you will be able to control which groups of users have access to which Spaces.
+If you're Barry Infrastructure, you will be able to control which groups of users have access to which Spaces.
 A group may consist of Users and/or external groups (i.e. those sourced from Active Directory or Azure AD).

-Similarly, if you're Lisa you'll be able to manage which groups of users have access to your Space and exactly what permissions they have in your Space.
-So for example, you could specify a Team which permits Developers to deploy things to the Dev environment.
-If Bob is a member of the Developer group in ODCM then when he is given access to the Space he'll be able to deploy to Dev immediately.
+If you're Lisa Lead you'll be able to use Teams to manage which groups of users have which permissions in your Space, just like you would in Octopus today.
+For example, you could specify a Team which permits Developers to deploy things to the Dev environment.
+If Bob Specialist is a member of the Developer group in ODCM then when he is given access to the Space he'll be able to deploy to Dev immediately.

 ![ODCM Groups](odcm-groups.png "width=500")